ivishalchaubey/kubix-backend/EXPLORE_API_GUIDE.md

 ## Overview

-The Explore API allows users to browse Careers, Colleges, and Courses with pagination support.
+The Explore API allows users to browse Careers, Colleges, Courses, and Webinars with pagination support.
 The API filters results based on the user's selected categories and provides a unified endpoint with type-based filtering.

 ## Endpoints